 I’ve been browsing my new Florida Gardening book and finally came upon a page that really tells me all I need to know for now.
 It is entitled “Cool Season Vegetables” with planting times – specifically for north, south or central Florida regions.

 I will live on the edge of zone 9a and 9b of the cold hardiness zone map.
 What that means is that my area often gets frosts and sometimes freezes during December, January and February.
 Temperatures can get down into the 20’s.
 When that happens I will have to protect my crops.
-I can remember covering my outdoor shrubs and plants that were sensitive to cold when I used to live here.
+I can remember covering my outdoor shrubs and plants that were sensitive to cold when I lived in Florida before.
 I saved up old sheets and blankets and would cover them over night.
 Usually temperatures climb nicely during the day, but overnight it can be downright cold!

 Anyway, the cool season vegetable planting list contains a lot of vegetables I love to grow.